shiyanalex/Connections-in-Russian/README.md

 ## Russian-localized version of **Connections**

 [Connections](https://www.nytimes.com/games/connections) is a daily word puzzle game from *The New York Times*, where players group words based on hidden common themes.
-I translated the game into Russian to make it more accessible for Russian-speaking players.
+I translated the game into Russian to make it more accessible to a wider audience.